gbif/ipt/dataHostingCentres.md

 ## Australia

 The Atlas of Living Australia provides helpdesk support to new publishers in Australia, and hosting support for datasets on the [ALA IPT](http://ipt.ala.org.au/).
 Please contact ALA <david.martin@csiro.au> for assistance.

+The [ALA IPT](http://ipt.ala.org.au/) is recognized as a repository in [BioSharing.org](https://biosharing.org/biodbcore-000852).
+An increasing number of journals refer authors to an appropriate repository in BioSharing.org in order to ensure data underlying scientific publications gets deposited in a standardized manner.

 ## Belgium